dotnet/roslyn-analyzers/src/NetAnalyzers/Microsoft.CodeAnalysis.NetAnalyzers.md

 ## [CA1003](https://docs.microsoft.com/dotnet/fundamentals/code-analysis/quality-rules/ca1003): Use generic event handler instances

-A type contains an event that declares an EventHandler delegate that returns void, whose signature contains two parameters (the first an object and the second a type that is assignable to EventArgs), and the containing assembly targets Microsoft .NET Framework?2.0.
+A type contains an event that declares an 'EventHandler' delegate that returns void, whose signature contains two parameters (the first an object and the second a type that is assignable to EventArgs), and the containing assembly targets Microsoft .NET Framework?2.0.

 |Item|Value|
 |-|-|